Two heroes of 1997 North Hollywood shootout look back

 "I had to improvise," Montes said.
 "I put gloves on to deal with the blood."

-The dentist said the rookie suffered gunshots to the back, and the detective had shrapnel sticking out of his ankle.
-Montes remembered using gauze and gel normally meant for dental surgery to slow the officers' bleeding from garish holes.
+The dentist said Zboravan suffered gunshots to the back, and Krulac had shrapnel sticking out of his ankle.
+Montes remembered using gauze and gel normally meant for dental surgery to slow the officers' bleeding.

-The shrapnel sticking out of the detective's lower leg particularly worried Montes.
+The shrapnel sticking out of Krulac's lower leg particularly worried Montes.
 "I told him I don't want to take it (the shrapnel) out because I don't know if it's crossing an artery, vein or bone marrow," he said.

 "He came back Monday with his wife to thank me, with the shard still in his ankle," Montes went on.
 "If I had taken it out, he would have bled to death because the (blood) clotting would have not worked."